Kayaking in the Galapagos Islands: An Activity for the Adventurous

 We leave in the morning at 9 a.m., giving us time to enjoy the Finch Bay’s delicious breakfast buffet.
 Load up on pancakes, omelettes, fresh fruit, coffee and other local delicacies and get ready to roll!

 Once your car drops you off at Bellavista, you will gear up and, following your guide’s instructions and briefing, you will begin your biking journey in Galapagos!
 Enjoy the view, feel the refreshing wind in your face, let endorphins flow as you pedal to the beach, and anticipate an invigorating dip in the Pacific Ocean!
 That’s the proper way to end a biking trip in the Galapagos Islands!
 You will hang out at El Garrapatero for about an hour or an hour-and-a-half.
-Afterwards, you’ll hop in the car and head back for lunch.
+Afterward, you’ll hop in the car and head back for lunch.
 Whether you choose to eat in the town of Puerto Ayora or back at the Finch Bay Galapagos Hotel is entirely up to you!

 How physically demanding is biking in the Galapagos?
 Is it safe?